 Verdict: The Higher, the Better!

 You can claim certain points for your skilled employment, provided you submit supporting proofs.
-Important thing is that your employment must be closely related to the skilled occupation you are applying under.
+Important thing is that your job must be closely related to the skilled occupation you are applying under.
 You can claim points for either employment in Australia or outside of Australia or both, but the maximum you can claim is 20 points.
-Another important thing to note is that assessing authority usually reduces your skilled employment by certain number of years (usually two years) as a time required for you to become skilled professional.
-This reduction can be more if your qualification and field of employment doesn’t closely match.
+Another important thing to note is that assessing authority usually reduces your skilled employment by a certain number of years (usually two years) as a time required for you to become a skilled professional.
+This reduction can be more if your qualification and field of employment don’t closely match.